 The role of police officers has transcended the traditional responsibility of fighting crime and restoring law and order.
 Nowadays, the police perform many other duties for the community.
 For example, you may see police officers engaging in community service, such as helping lost individuals and checking on the elderly.
-According to Discover Policing, most of the calls made to officers are not crime-related.
+Most of the calls made to officers are not crime-related.
 Considering this revelation, officers need special skills to handle the numerous roles they play these days.
 Here are just some of the unique skills you should put on a police application.

 You may list leadership skills, such as supervisory or management abilities, to show that you are responsible and accountable.
 You may emphasize your ability to build rapport quickly as well as your high standards of integrity, honesty and ethical judgment.
 You could also show your ability to work well with a team or independently.

 It may be crucial to include your knowledge of enforcement-related weaponry or technology gained through military service or training, tactical procedures and security positions.